abakedjoetato/LuxBotBeta/replit.md

 A Discord bot that implements a TikTok-style music review queue system using Discord.py v2.x.
 The bot features interactive slash commands, modal forms and file uploads for submissions, and real-time queue management across four priority-based queue lines plus an archive.
 Users can submit music via links or upload actual MP3/audio files, while administrators can manage submissions across different priority queues with automatic embed updates and "Calls Played" archiving.

+### Recent Verification (2025-10-09)
+All core functionality has been verified and is working correctly:
+- ✅ Queue pagination with auto-updating displays
+- ✅ Submission channel cleanup (admin/bot only)
+- ✅ TikTok handle linking with database autocomplete and validation
+- ✅ Persistent submission storage with resubmission capability
+- ✅ Points tracking per Discord account with periodic sync

+See `fix_report.json` for comprehensive verification report.

 ## User Preferences

 Preferred communication style: Simple, everyday language.